kaczmarj/meningioma/lit_review.md

   - Method
   - Notes
      - Segmented ventricles and basal ganglia in presence of meningioma.
 This could be useful for assessing improvement post-surgery.

-1. Segmentation of meningiomas and low grade gliomas in MRI (Kaus et al., 1999)
-  - Automatic
-  - Method
-    - Iterating over segmentation by (1) statistical classification and (2) registration.
-    - Used k-Nearest Neighbors.

 1. Multi-modal glioblastoma segmentation: man versus machine (Porz et al., 2014)